tagomoris/shib/README.md

     $ hive --service hiveserver

-### Kyoto Tycoon

-At first, you should install Kyoto Tycoon.
-See http://fallabs.com/kyototycoon/ .

-and yuu can run ktserver on localhost with bin/ktserver.sh.

-    $ bin/ktserver.sh

-### Node.js and libraries
+### Node.js

-To run shib, you must install node.js v0.6.x (and coffee-script for setup).
-At now, nvm and npm is good.
-See https://github.com/creationix/nvm .
+To run shib, you must install node.js, and export PATH for installed node.

-    $ git clone git://github.com/creationix/nvm.git ~/.nvm
-    $ . ~/.nvm/nvm.sh
-    $ nvm install <VERSION>

 ### shib